 Complications are few with eyelifts but include dry eyes, asymmetries in the amount of skin remaining in the lids, lid position asymmetries, and ectropion.
 Ectropion is when the lower lid pulls down so far as to show the white part of the eye.
 This is very unattractive.
 We are very aware of this potential problem and prevent it by placing a suspension suture that supports the lower lid.

 A new approach using “threads” or long non-absorbing sutures to suspend the brow using only local anesthesia has not produced durable results and is not now a viable alternative in our practice.
 As new technologies become available, we will evaluate them for safety and efficacy.
 When new procedures meet our high standards and surpass the results of the current procedures, we will adopt them.

 Eyelid Surgery Risks and Complications

-Complications consist of swelling, bruising, temporary or permanent numbness of the forehead, temporary or permanent brow paralysis and brow asymmetries.
-Because the endoscope provides such an improved view of the operation, nerve injuries are unusual but need to be mentioned for complete understanding of all essential risks.
+Complications consist of swelling, bruising, temporary or permanent numbness of the forehead, temporary or permanent brow paralysis, and brow asymmetries.
+Because the endoscope provides such an improved view of the operation, nerve injuries are unusual but need to be mentioned for a complete understanding of all essential risks.

 Blepharoplasty Frequently Asked Questions